Call me Harry: Prince eschews royal label in Scotland speech

-LONDON — Just call him Harry.
+LONDON (AP) — Just call him Harry.

 The British prince who is preparing to step back from royal duties would normally be referred to as sir or his royal highness.
 But as he was introduced to speak about sustainable tourism at an event in Scotland on Wednesday, the Duke of Sussex said the formality no longer was necessary.